 1. Awareness - Business management

 The fact that you are reading this case is a good start.
 It is important that your management is aware of the different impacts a successful attack or virus could have on your company’s business.
 This is of course different for each company, but a complete inventory of all vulnerable assets is therefore crucial.
-This takes us to the next step, but before that, it is also necessary to be aware of the measures that might need to be taken.
-These measures naturally could have an impact on your budget and resources, but also on the policies implemented within your company.
+Before going to the next step, it is also necessary to be aware of the measures that might need to be taken.
+These naturally could have an impact on your budget and resources, but also on the policies implemented within your company.

 So, now that you are aware of the possible impact, you might wonder what you need to secure in order to be protected against attacks and viruses?
 Well, the answer is quite simple.
 Every asset that has a network connection or that is (in)directly connected to a device with a network connection could be a possible target.
 More specifically servers, UPS, PDU connected to a gateway, Scada systems, and so on.

 Having an up-to-date and complete asset list or device list is very important.
 Additional information such as vendor info (SN), network settings (IP, VLAN, …), access et cetera can be very helpful.